BEST Mediterranean Cruise Deals (2022 + 2023): Cheap & Discount Cruises to the Mediterranean - Cruise Critic

-Popular Mediterranean cruises often sail to Barcelona, Rome (Civitavecchia), Athens, Santorini and Mykonos during their cruise itinerary.
-Mediterranean cruises could leave from Piraeus, Barcelona, Kusadasi, Rome and Venice.
-Most commonly, Mediterranean cruises sail for 6-9 Days days.
+Popular Mediterranean cruises often sail to Barcelona, Dubrovnik, Florence, Athens and Istanbul during their cruise itinerary.
+Mediterranean cruises could leave from Piraeus.
+Most commonly, Mediterranean cruises sail for 15+ Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.